postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 SCREENSHOT

 Notice that the response is identical to the example you saved for `Request 1`.
 That's because the mock server uses the example to create a response.
-If you added additional requests to the collection, try sending them to the mock server using the mock server URL and the request path.
+If you added additional requests and examples to the collection, try sending them to the mock server using the mock server URL and the request path.

 ## Adding optional request headers

-Postman mock servers accept optional headers that you can use to customize how the mock server matches examples to respond to your requests.
-Without these optional headers, the mock server will follow a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to decide which example to return in a response.
+Postman mock servers accept optional headers you can use to customize how the mock server responds to requests.
+Using these headers, you can specify which saved examples the mock server will return.
+Without these headers, the mock server will follow a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to decide which example to return in a response.

 ### Matching a response code